RILAB/bis101/lecture01.md

 * #### Lectures
 	- note lecture order is not same as book order!
-	- some book material responsible
+	- some book material responsible (mitosis and meiosis)
-	- some book material can skip
+	- some book material can skip (section on bears in ch.
+2)
 	- concepts not memorization (example of midterm Spring 2013)
 	- my philosophy: appreciate genetics, know general concepts, can look rest up
 	- lecture notes on github: not for students, but pull requests!
 	- I suspect lectures will be pretty easy.
 * #### Grading
+	- Top 50% A or B
 * #### Exams
-	- also example of philosophy!
+	- takehome: also example of philosophy!
+	- no date yet, probably Oct.
+24 or 31.
 * #### Homework
 	- For this week:
 		- Ch.
 2: 23,38,48,49,54